Zantac Lawsuit Lawyer

 • Dark urine.

-• The yellowing of the skin or eyes, known as jaundice.
+• The yellowing of the skin or eyes known as jaundice.

 While ranitidine hydrochloride was widely successful and well-used, problems were noticed almost immediately.
 In 1983, two Italian studies indicated that there was a link between ranitidine and NDMA.
-What they found is that Zantac contains dimethylamine (DMA), which can combine with nitrosamines, nitrites, and nitrates that are found in common foods such as grilled meats.
+They found that Zantac contains dimethylamine (DMA), which can combine with nitrosamines, nitrites, and nitrates that are found in common foods such as grilled meats.
 Within the acid of the stomach, these two substances caused the cellular DNA of gastric cells to sustain damage.

 In some cases, this damage could cause the DNA strands to mutate, producing cancer cells.
 This issue led investigators to suggest that the drug not be consumed with food and to also suggest that the drug include Vitamin C, which could help prevent cancer.
 These warnings apparently went unheeded by the manufacturer.